'Grateful': Gigi Hadid welcomes baby girl with Zayn Malik

 -

-FILE - In this Feb.
-17, 2020 file photo, model Gigi Hadid wears a creation by designer Burberry at the Autumn/Winter 2020 fashion week runway show in London.
-Hadid and musician boyfriend Zayn Malik took to social media, Thursday, Sept.
-24, to celebrate the arrival of an infant girl, with dad saying he’s “grateful” and “thankful.”
-(Photo by Vianney Le Caer/Invision/AP, File) less
+FILE - In this May 2, 2016 file photo, Zayn Malik, left, and Gigi Hadid arrive at The Metropolitan Museum of Art Costume Institute Benefit Gala in New York.
+The couple took to social media Wednesday, Sept.
+23, 2020, to celebrate the arrival of their daughter.
+(Photo by Evan Agostini/Invision/AP, File) less

-FILE - In this Feb.
-17, 2020 file photo, model Gigi Hadid wears a creation by designer Burberry at the Autumn/Winter 2020 fashion week runway show in London.
-Hadid and musician boyfriend Zayn Malik took to social media, Thursday, Sept.
-24, to celebrate the arrival of an infant girl, with dad saying he’s “grateful” and “thankful.”
-(Photo by Vianney Le Caer/Invision/AP, File) less
+FILE - In this May 2, 2016 file photo, Zayn Malik, left, and Gigi Hadid arrive at The Metropolitan Museum of Art Costume Institute Benefit Gala in New York.
+The couple took to social media Wednesday, Sept.
+23, 2020, to celebrate the arrival of their daughter.
+(Photo by Evan Agostini/Invision/AP, File) less

 LOS ANGELES (AP) — Model Gigi Hadid and her musician boyfriend Zayn Malik took to social media to celebrate the arrival of an infant girl, with dad saying he's “grateful" and “thankful.”